ajcastro/fk-adder/README.md

 return [
     // For simple string-based declaration
     'fk_datatypes_path' => base_path('database/foreign_keys/fk_datatypes.php')
-    // For class-based declaration, used for special cases and more control 'fk_namespace' => 'Your\Fk\Namespace',
+    // For class-based declaration, used for special cases and more control.
+You don't need this for simple cases .
+    'fk_namespace' => 'Your\Fk\Namespace',
 ];
 ```